What a difference a year makes.

 Infrastructure also continues to be a focus for institutional investors.
 Contracted infrastructure assets, with revenue streams that are less sensitive to broad, macro-economic factors are well positioned to perform in the current environment.
 Other infrastructure assets are starting to see a recovery in demand, with volumes increasing as economies take steps towards reopening.
 It’s also worth noting that in the U.S., a significant new wave of infrastructure spending is expected following the November presidential election, which should result in new opportunities for investors seeking exposure to the asset class.

 In the new year, investors should continue to view their private markets strategies with a long-term perspective.
 The pandemic has shown that diversified allocations to private markets provide investors with lower volatility in uncertain markets.
 We believe the year ahead will be a highly compelling time to access new opportunities, and that maintaining consistent allocations to private assets can deliver strong returns.
 This is particularly true in periods characterized by market dislocation and volatility, which can lead to attractive valuations and investment opportunities for patient investors with available capital.

-Jeff Pentland is a managing director at Toronto-headquartered Northleaf Capital Partners, a leading global private markets investment firm with more than US$14 billion in private equity, private credit and infrastructure commitments.
+Jeff Pentland is a managing director at Toronto-headquartered Northleaf Capital Partners.
 These views are those of the author and not necessarily those of the Canadian Investment Review.